AustinCodingAcademy/advanced-redux-practice/README.md

 ### Fix
 * In App.js remove the props parameter and all instances of passing props
 * In index.js remove all instances of state and passing props to App

+Leslie Robertson